kaspir/smartshop-journey/README.md

 ### WebXR

+It is World Wide Web Consortium candidate for a new standard. https://www.w3.org/TR/webxr/

 The WebXR Device API provides access to input (pose information from headset and controllers) and output (hardware display) capabilities commonly associated with Virtual Reality (VR) and Augmented Reality (AR) devices.
-It allows you develop and host VR and AR experiences on the web.
+That means any device with a browser can provide an Augmented or Virtual reality experience, without needing to download a native application from that devices App store.

 It is promissing API for accessing VR & AR, but currently not supported by all significant browsers. https://caniuse.com/webxr